a20r/concuss.js/README.md

 * Send raw data and result to the server for visualization (non - critical)

 ##Agile Todo
-* Finish creating the Canvas utilities *done*
+* Finish creating the Canvas utilities: *done*
 * Bootstrap it up
+* Create game that tells the user to keep two balls in two circles
+	* Generate random paths by having an increasing probability of changing direction as time since last change increases
+	* Use setInterval
-* Create image moving from circle to circle game
+* Create image moving from circle to circle game (Keep this for later)
 	* Creates map for this game
 		* Create a picture of a maze using paint or something
 * Get sensor data on the same screen as the circle game